 With about 1200 members, the Club's financial operations are not simple.
 Some bills are monthly, such as office rent and The Rambler printing.
 Others are occasional reimbursement, such as expenses associated the avalanche safety class and filling the propane tanks for the lodge.
 An annual audit is overseen by the Club's Trustees.
 In addition to the regular checking account for liquid funds, the Club maintains an investment account, which is under the supervision of the treasurer and the trustees.

 Revenues & Expenditures

 It is the philosophy of the Club that activities are financially self-supporting through fees paid by users.
-Besides paying for ongoing operations, The Rambler, and occasional Wasatch Mountain Lodge rentals, 10% of member dues are allocated as follows: 19% to the lodge and 10% to conservation.
+Besides paying for ongoing operations, The Rambler, and occasional Wasatch Mountain Lodge rentals, 10% of member dues are allocated to conservation.